 In the Han period, when jade objects were believed to possess auspicious meaning, their uses and functions multiplied.
 Circular jades — often containing images of twin-bodied animals, mask patterns, grain seeds, rush mat designs, curling chih dragons, and round tipped nipples — decorated buildings.
 Engraved dragon and phoenix patterns were popular in the Han imperial court.

-Description of han Dynasty Pi disc with carved chih dragon and ch'ang-le characters by the National Palace Museum, Taipei: “This greenish jade disc is mottled brown in places and semi-translucent.
+A Han Dynasty Pi disc with carved chih dragon and ch'ang-le characters is a beautiful piece.
+According to he National Palace Museum, Taipei: “This greenish jade disc is mottled brown in places and semi-translucent.
 This exceptional jade was ground and carved using three techniques; openwork, engraving, and low-relief carving.
 It can also be divided into three parts; a central disc (with a hole in the middle) decorated with raised dots, an openwork rim around the disc (decorated with phoenixes and dragons), and an openwork decoration at the top above the border.
 This type of design extending beyond the border is known as a "beyond-the-rim pi disc."
 In the openwork border at the top and bottom are the characters for "ch'ang" (everlasting) and "le" (happiness).
 [Source: National Palace Museum, Taipei npm.gov.tw \=/]

 “Although often cited by scholars in describing this type of decoration and related to other archaeologically excavated examples, this disc (technically speaking) does not bear "beyond-the-rim" decoration, because the additional openwork merely appears appended to the border.
 As a result, no decoration extends from the center to the outside in a connected fashion.
 Artifacts in other museums are perhaps better examples of this type.
 However, the lively interaction of phoenixes and dragons in the openwork rim of this ch'ang-le disc seem to extend at least in spirit and energy.
 Furthermore, this type of design goes far beyond traditional ones, making this not only a rare specimen in the history of jades, but also a representative example of the new heights in the art of jade at the time. \=/